maurelian/mast-eth/README.md

   where to send it
   any additional calldata to send (ie for spending ERC20s)

-To keep things simple, in this case, neither the constructor, nor the target function can take arguments. it's all setup as immutable values in the code. nice and simple.
+To keep things simple, in this case, neither the constructor, nor the target function can take arguments.
+It's all setup as immutable values in the code.
+Nice and simple.

 **How should conditions be defined?**

 Conditions will be defined as simple solidity contracts.
 Users can write these contracts in the contracts/conditions dir.
 For development and testing purposes, I will put those conditions in the test folder.
 Thus the merkleizing script should accept a target directory containing the conditions.

+**How should the merkle tree be generated?**

+It needs to be easily testable with mocha.
+It needs to make sense for the user to run.
+It needs to take arguments (to specify the contracts location).

+So let's just use `node scripts/scripts.ts`